 As expected – this is the bread and butter of every load tester, where you test how a system behaves with a large number of users and what is the response time received for pages under different scenarios.

-For example, in the graph below, you’re running a load of 20 users to see that the page time does not exceed 3.5 seconds.
+For example, in the graph below, you’re running a load test of 20 users to see that the page time does not exceed 3.5 seconds.

 2 – Capacity Testing

-The previous example showed that the system easily served 20 users with a page time of 3.5.
+The previous load testing example showed that the system easily served 20 users with a page time of 3.5.
 Now you want to find out the capacity of your system – or at which point it will not be able to keep the 3.5 seconds response time?
 Will it be at 21 users, 30, 40, or 50 users?

 In the results graph that follows you’ll notice that for a page time of 3.5 seconds, the system supports 28 users.
 But when the load size reaches 29, page time starts exceeding the threshold of 3.5 seconds.